Tyson Fury reveals cousin stabbed to death and calls for knife crackdown

 - Published

-Boxer Tyson Fury has called on the government to introduce more severe punishments for knife crime after he said his cousin was killed in a stabbing.
+Boxer Tyson Fury has called on the government to introduce stronger punishments for knife crime after his cousin was killed in a stabbing.

-The heavyweight champion said on social media "RIP Rico Burton" who was "stabbed in the neck" overnight.
+The heavyweight champion said on social media "RIP Rico Burton", who was "stabbed in the neck" overnight.

 Fury compared knife crime to a "pandemic", adding, "you don't know how bad it is until it's one of your own".